A serendipitous moment

-On Oct.
-9, citizens throughout the country turned out to choose their local and provincial officials (in other words, mayors, aldermen, and state governors).
+Oct.
+9 was election day in Peru, and citizens across the country turned out to choose their local and provincial officials (in other words, mayors, aldermen, and state governors).
 And, lucky for us, Oct.
 9 was also the day we arrived in the Sacred Valley town of Ollantaytambo — to hordes of Andean folks who had come in from their mountain villages to cast their ballots.

 Also known as Quechuas, the Andean people trace their roots to the original Inca empire.
 Their brilliant clothing signifies the village they’re from and the position they hold in their local society, including marital status.
 Quechua is their first language, but many also speak Spanish.

-As fate would have it, our hotel was situated on the same cobblestone street as the school that was doubling as the polling place.
-Normally open to car traffic, the street was closed and a party atmosphere had taken over, with stands serving food and drink and hordes of folks out enjoying their day in town and each other’s company.
+As fate would have it, our hotel, the Casa Blanca Lodge, was situated on the same cobblestone street as the school that was doubling as the polling place.
+Normally open to car traffic, the street was closed for election day and a party atmosphere had taken over, with stands serving food and drink and hordes of folks out enjoying their day in town and each other’s company.
 Since our taxi couldn’t come up the street, we schlepped our bags halfway up the block through the throngs of people.
 The two gringos and all their luggage must have looked pretty odd to the local folks!

 Voting is mandatory.
 People who don’t vote are subject to a fine (on a sliding scale), which is collected whenever the citizen applies for or takes advantage of social services.